- Make sure to send out a shipping notification email as soon as the customer's products shipped to avoid any trouble

-It’s 5x more expensive acquiring a new customer than retaining an existing one.
+It’s 5x more expensive acquiring a new customer than to retain an existing one.
 So you should do everything in your power to keep your customers from dropping off the face of the Earth!
 If all other efforts to keep them engaged with personalized content fail, your next step is a winback email.

 Here’s an example of a win back email from American Apparel:

-However, if after three win back emails there’s still no response, you should probably remove those inactive subscribers from the list, because they are unlikely to become active ever again.
+However, if after three win-back emails there’s still no response, you should probably remove those inactive subscribers from the list, because they are unlikely to become active ever again.

 I know, I know… This seems like a lot of work!